Skip to content

 Doyenne du Comice

-Nashi pears like Kumoi are a bit different - they’re the shape of an apple with a crisp bite and a honey sweet flavour.
+Nashi pears like 'Kumoi' are a bit different - they’re the shape of an apple with a crisp bite and a honeyed, sweet flavour.
 Originating from China, they perform exceptionally well in the UK climate.
-But here’s the clincher - if you store them in the fridge after harvesting, they will last for several MONTHS.
+But here’s the clincher - if you store them in the fridge after harvesting, they will last for several months.
 Not a typo.

 nashi pear